RMS-Multitool/RMS-Multitool/README.md

 2. Extract and replace the files in your existing extension folder.
 3. Go to `chrome://extensions` and click the **reload** button on RMS Multitool.

----

-## Releasing a New Version (for maintainers)

-When you cut a new version:

-1. Update `version.json` with the new `version` and `changelog`.
-2. Update the `CURRENT_VERSION` constant in `popup.js`.
-3. Update the `version` field in `manifest.json`.

-Push the changes to the `main` branch.
-Existing installations will see the update notification the next time they open the popup.

----

 ## Version History (Highlights)

 - **1.4.5**
-  - Enhancements to Quote Mute (faster toggling, clearer visual states, better totals handling)
+  - **Quote Mute**: dual‑mode controls (Mute vs Hide Only), faster toggling, clearer visual states, improved totals handling
   - Quote Dashboard improvements (month navigation and more graceful handling under load)
   - Crew Dashboard refinements (month navigation and clearer default view)
-  - Liquid template improvements for cleaner handling of muted content
+  - Liquid template improvements for cleaner handling of muted and hide‑only content
 - **1.4.0**
   - Initial release of the **Quote Mute** system with eye toggles and Liquid integration
 - **1.3.0**